Albuquerque Law Firm Assisting Victims of Catastrophic Injuries

 Common Causes of Broken Bones

-Broken bones typically occur in motor vehicle accidents or slip and falls.
+Broken bones typically occur in motor vehicle accidents, slip and falls and even bicycle accidents.
 A fracture may be broadly categorized as either simple or complex.
 A simple fracture happens when the bone breaks but does not pierce the skin.
 A compound fracture occurs when the bone breaks through the skin.
 A bone may fracture in several places, which can cause it to shift and possibly cause injury to surrounding organs, ligaments, and tissue, which can lead to infection.
 Some types of broken bones include comminuted fractures, which occur when a bone breaks in several pieces, and compression fractures, which happen when a bone is crushed.

 Broken bones and fractures are common in certain types of accidents.
 Car wrecks, truck crashes, motorcycle accidents, and other motor vehicle collisions can cause this type of injury.
 A person may also slip or fall on a wet floor or uneven pavement and suffer a fracture.
 The elderly are particularly susceptible to broken bone injuries.
 The Centers for Disease Control reports that one in every three adults age 65 or older suffers a fall every year, and that 95 percent of hip fractures are caused by falls.

 Pursue Compensation by Filing a Negligence Claim

 If you suffered a broken bone injury, you may be able to sue the person or entity that caused the harm.
 You can possibly recover damages if you can show that the defendant in your case had a legal obligation to use care that was violated, leading to the accident in which you were hurt and actual damages that you incurred.
 For example, New Mexico motorists must take reasonable precautions when they drive.
 Property owners also owe a duty of care to people lawfully on their property and sometimes to trespassing children.